 Where possible, add a liner to prevent a major clean-up job and keep your fridge maintenance to a minimum.

-If liners are not in your budget.
-You can line sections with a clean kitchen towel or paper towels.
+If liners are not in your budget, you can line sections with a clean kitchen towel or paper towel.

 Organize Your Refrigerator

 When placing items back, I place them where they are convenient for my family and me.